Applications are taken from September 1 to December 31 each year and are awarded in the order they are received until all loans are committed.

 - Internal Medicine

 - Child Psychiatry

 The health care organization with which a KBP recipient signs a practice commitment contract is encouraged to match the State's loan amount up to $10,000 and loan an additional $6,000 upon completion of residency training.
 Health care organizations in 100 out of 105 counties in Kansas are eligible to accept KBP recipients (excludes Douglas, Johnson, Sedgwick, Shawnee, and Wyandotte).

 - Complete a one-month rural rotation during residency.

-- Complete the primary care or psychiatry residency training program.
+- Complete the primary care, psychiatry, or OB-GYN residency training program.

 - Sign a practice commitment agreement with a health care employer in an eligible community.